 How to Charge My Goal Zero Yeti Faster?

 There are a couple of things you can do to charge your Yeti faster with solar panels.
-One of them is to purchase the MPPT charge controller that increases the charging efficiency.
+One of them is to purchase the MPPT charge controller (click to view on Amazon) that increases the charging efficiency.
+This charge controller is compatible with the Yeti 1000 and 1400.

 Let me know in the comments below if you have anything to add or any questions that haven’t been answered.